-- At the hearing, the accused student must represent himself or herself (exceptions may be granted by the Committee Chair); however, he or she may receive advice from any person at the student's own expense.
-An advisor is not allowed to address the Committee directly and must conduct him or herself in an appropriate manner. - If the student wishes the Hearing Coordinator to direct communications concerning the case to his or her advisor, as well as to himself or herself, he or she must provide the Hearing Coordinator with such a request, including the name and address of his or her advisor, in writing. - The college's representative shall be the Vice President, student services or the Vice President's designee.
-The Vice President may consult with college attorneys.
+- 1. At the hearing, the accused must represent him or herself (exceptions may be granted by the Committee Chair); however he or she may receive advice, from any person at the student's own expense.
+An advisor is not allowed to address the Committee directly and must conduct him or herself in an appropriate manner. - 2.
+If the student wishes the Hearing Coordinator to direct communications concerning the case to his or her advisor, as well as to him or herself, he or she must provide the Hearing Coordinator with such a request, including the name and address of his or her advisor, in writing.

+The College's representative shall be the Dean of Students or the Dean's designee.
+The Dean may consult with Campus Attorneys.